seed-hypermedia/mintter/README.md

 To setup Nix see [this](/docs/nix.md).

+> For users on using the new apple silicon (m1) chip that run into weird errors (from nix and others) while setting up the repository.
+> It may help to install rosetta 2 as not all tools have aarch64 support yet.
+You can install rosetta through the terminal by typing:
+> ```zsh
+> softwareupdate --install-rosetta
+> ```

 ## Build System

 We've been changing the way we build the project quite a few times already.
 Initially we've been using